EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

    * The remainining bytes encode the ciphertext.

-Possible alternative configurations for the encoding of the Object-Security option are discussed in {{sec-no-source-auth}}.
-However, their usage is NOT RECOMMENDED by this specification.
+A possible alternative configuration for the encoding of the Object-Security option is discussed in {{sec-no-source-auth}}.
+However, its usage is NOT RECOMMENDED by this specification.

 # Message Processing # {#mess-processing}